abhideshwal/abhishek-deshwal.github.io/README.md

 ### Abhishek Deshwal's Website

 This website was built using Hugo, the Academimal theme for Hugo and elements from Lei Yang's, Gautam Rao's and Stefanie Stantcheva's website.
-Thanks a lot to both!
+Thanks a lot to all!